KrumaKruma/MinimaHopping/docs/GETTING_STARTED/theory.rst

 Introduction
 ------------
-The minima hopping algorithm makes use of the Bell–Evans–Polanyi principle for global strucutre optimization.
+The minima hopping algorithm makes use of the Bell-Evans-Polanyi principle for global structure optimization.
 The algorithm is exploring the configurational space as fast as possible and is avoiding revisiting already known parts of the space.
 A flowchart of the minima hopping algorithm can be found below: